 WWF's DetoX campaign aims to beef up Reach to protect wildlife and humans from hazardous chemicals.

 "Chemicals are all around us, from textiles to cleaning products, cosmetics and computers.
 And while they have brought significant benefits to society, toxic man-made chemicals are contaminating humans and even remote ecosystems, such as the Arctic.
-Most chemicals on the market lack basic safety data," says Ninja Reineke, senior program officer for WWF's toxics program.
+Most chemicals on the market lack basic safety data," says Ninja Reineke, senior programme officer for WWF's toxics programme.